Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 The term “black-tie dress code” may overwhelm and intimidate you at first.
 Expectations are high, and one may only ever attend a few of these events in their life.

 It is this strict adherence to a dress code that is what makes it so intimidating.
 But it can also be what makes it so easy.
 The rules are clear, and you just have to know what they are.

 Black tie dress codes are typically found only at formal events.
-Formal events can take place any time of day; however, black-tie is worn only for evening events.
+Formal events can take place any time of day; however, a black-tie outfit is worn only for evening events.

 The most likely place you would encounter a black-tie invitation would be for a formal wedding.
-Not all weddings are black-tie, so pay close attention to the wording on your invitation.
+However, not all weddings are black-tie, so pay close attention to the wording on your invitation.

-In the rare event, you get invited to a gala or a ball; those are other likely places that would require a black tie.
+In the rare event, you get invited to a gala, award ceremony, or a ball; those are other likely places that would necessitate a black-tie dress code.

 Black-Tie vs. White-Tie Dress Code

 Black-tie is not the most formal of all possibilities; that honor goes to white-tie events.
-However, you are much more likely to attend this event than ever attending a white-tie one.
+However, you are much more likely to attend a black-tie event than the other one.

-Whit tie is the ultimate in formal wear.
-It is so formal that it is very rarely used; you have very little chance of ever needing to dress for a white-tie event.
+White-tie is the ultimate in formal wear.
+It is so formal that it is very rarely used; you have very little chance of ever needing to dress for this event.

 Prior to World War II, the white-tie dress was not very uncommon.
 It fell out of fashion after the war and is not reserved for very high levels of formality.